Film Spoilers and

 In the shocking and tearjerking ending of this sixth film in the James Bond series, the British Secret Service 007 agent (George Lazenby) was speaking to his newly-wed wife Contessa Teresa Di Vicenzo or Tracy Bond (Diana Rigg).
 They discussed raising a family (Tracy: "three girls, three boys") only moments after their Portugal wedding, as they drove away to their honeymoon in his flower-adorned Aston Martin DBS car.
-He assured her: "But darling, now we have all the time in the world."
+He assured her:

 When Bond parked the car on the side of the mountain road to remove some of the flowers to give her as a gift, she mentioned that the best wedding present she had already received was "a future."
 He kissed her with a flower between her lips - their last kiss.

 Suddenly without warning, MP-40 submachine gun fire from a passing silver Mercedes 600 sedan strafed their car, and then drove away after the drive-by.
 SPECTRE villain Ernst Stavro Blofeld (Telly Savalas) (with a neck brace) was driving the vehicle in the attempt on Bond's life -- his henchwoman Irma Bunt (Ilse Steppat) had fired the shots from the back seat of the sedan.
 Bond ducked and avoided being hit.
 He shouted twice: "It's Blofeld" as he jumped into his car.

 He then realized that Tracy had been hit in the forehead by a bullet through the windshield and instantly killed.
 He cradled her in his arms, and at first denied her death to a police officer on a motorcycle:

 Bond's mournful words were underscored by Louis Armstrong's beautiful and ironic rendition of "We Have All the Time in the World."